Graduate & Law School Advice

 Books

-• The current edition of Bryan Garner’s Dictionary of Legal Usage, Redbook: A Manual of Legal Style, and Modern English Usage (also sign up for his Law Prose Lessons)
+• The current editions of Bryan Garner’s Dictionary of Legal Usage, Redbook: A Manual of Legal Style, and Modern English Usage (also sign up for his Law Prose Lessons)

 • The current edition of Ross Guberman’s Point Made: How to Write Like the Nation’s Top Advocates.
 Also, check out his Brief Catch Hall of Fame for models of excellent writing.